 - Can I switch Internet access between devices or use Internet on multiple devices simultaneously?

 You can only access the Internet through United Wi-Fi on one wireless device at a time, unless you purchase access twice using separate credentials.
 On most aircraft equipped with United Wi-Fi, you may switch your Internet access from one device to another if you have signed in with a MileagePlus account.
 To switch devices, open a browser on your second device and select "Switch Internet access to a new device.”
 You will then need to sign in with the same MileagePlus account information on the second device in order to connect.
 Your previous device will disconnect automatically.
 Keep in mind that you will only be able to switch devices if you initially purchased Internet access through your MileagePlus account.
 Guest access is not transferable between devices.

-On aircraft equipped with DIRECTV, you may switch your Internet access between two devices by signing in to the second device using the same credentials as those used for the original device.
+On all 737 and 757 aircraft equipped with DIRECTV, you may switch your Internet access between two devices by signing in to the second device using the same credentials as those used for the original device.
 Once you’ve signed in to the second device, sign off of the original device by clicking “Continue” when prompted.

 - Can I use the United mobile app on board a United Wi-Fi-enabled aircraft?

 Yes, the United app can be used on board to purchase tickets, view flight status and more.
 You must download the app prior to boarding the flight.